 - South Dakota: $12,650 per year

 - New York: $21,570 per year

 - Virginia: $38,320 per year

 Other costs of raising a child

-Though housing, food and child care are the highest cost categories related to raising a child to age 18, they are not the only ones to consider.
-The following categories should also be considered when factoring in the costs of having a baby.
+Though housing, food and child care are the highest cost categories related to raising a child to age 18, they are not the only expenses to consider.
+Other necessities like clothing, education and health care can be expensive, too.
+All of these categories should also be considered when factoring in the costs of having and raising a child.

 The bottom line